brimorlabs/allyourpebblearebelongtous/README.md

 # allyourpebblearebelongtous
-Scripts for parsing Pebble data from Android and iOS devices
+Scripts for parsing Pebble data from Android and iOS devices.
 To run the Perl script, you must install some needed modules.

 On Windows, open a command prompt and pase the following command